 You're probably confused right now, as you're used to seeing these two terms split by a vs. or an or.
 However, you can actually outsource in-house.
 Here's how it goes: let's say that your company has to develop a new software application.
 Some of your in-house staff has the required expertise to do it, but it lacks the time to complete the project.
 Thus, you decide to pay them extra working hours, so that they develop the application.

 In this case, outsourcing is done by self-employed experts or professionals who are seeking employment opportunities.
 These individuals have the knowledge and skills that are necessary for getting the job done.

 White label services

 Are also known as private label services or products.
 White labeling is when a service or product removes its branding (or doesn't use branding to start with) from the end product and instead uses the branding requested by your business.

 A good example is represented by the Great Value products you find in Walmart: these are not produced by Walmart, but by various companies that put the items in Great Value packaging on Walmart's behalf.
 In the online world, white labeling is when your business buys services from a white label company and presents them to the clients under your brand name.

 Creating an outsourcing process for your business

 After you decided upon the type of solution you'll use, it's time to take the next steps in order to create an outsourcing process for your business.

-5. Maintain a collaborative relationship: keep an open communication with the BPO provider.
+- Maintain a collaborative relationship: keep open communication with the BPO provider.

 The outsourcing market is on the climb, thus the BPO method is chosen by more and more companies.
-Whether you go for in-house, freelance or white label services, business process outsourcing will help you focus on your core mission, achieve strategic objectives and performance milestones.
+Whether you go for in-house, freelance, or white label services, business process outsourcing will help you focus on your core mission, and achieve strategic objectives and performance milestones.